open/close all folders

 Larry And Daryl

-Larry And DarylSquirrel brothers (possibly twins) who started out as no-necks with names, became popular characters, and when the cast went all-furry, became squirrels.
+Larry And DarylSquirrel brothers (implied to be twins) who started out as no-necks with names, became popular characters, and when the cast went all-furry, became squirrels.

 - Cloudcuckoolander: Daryl frequently edges into this territory, particularly in his obsession with paint grenades (that usually backfire in hilarious ways).